-In this paper, we introduce SUMP, a secure unicast messaging protocol for wireless ad hoc sensor networks.
+In this paper, we introduce SUMP, a SUMP for wireless ad hoc sensor networks.
 Security and efficiency are the two emphases in the design of SUMP.
 Through the use of Merkle hash trees, SUMP provides security for these networks with survivability.
 As shown in our experiments, SUMP is applicable even on very constrained devices such as the X-bow Mote.

 The strengths of SUMP are manifest in the following three regards.
-First, it is demonstrated that SUMP is not susceptible to black hole and wormhole attacks that would otherwise allow an adversary to disrupt communication in the network.
-Second, it is shown that very little storage is required by SUMP for sensor nodes to securely route outbound messages.
-Third, communication overhead is alleviated by avoiding arbitrary rebroadcast of messages.
+Firstly, it is demonstrated that SUMP is not susceptible to black hole and wormhole attacks that would otherwise allow an adversary to disrupt communication in the network.
+Secondly, it is shown that very little storage is required by SUMP for sensor nodes to securely route outbound messages.
+Finally, communication overhead is alleviated by avoiding arbitrary rebroadcast of messages.

-Future expansions of this work include the introduction of a secure broadcast mechanism that capitalizes on the global knowledge maintained by the base station, the development of both node-to-node and node-to-base station (inbound) communication methods, and the extension of a sleep state to save power.
-It is desirable to develop a lightweight secure broadcast protocol in addition to the proposed SUMP, and we believe that the global knowledge maintained by the base station in SUMP can be exploited to reduce the computational cost.
-Moreover, the group establishment could allow for sub-network routing to route messages among nodes in the same group and allow for efficient inbound messaging.
+Future expansions of this work include the introduction of a secure broadcast mechanism that capitalises on the global knowledge maintained by the base station, the development of node-to-node communication methods and the extension of a sleep state to save power.
+It is desirable to develop a lightweight secure broadcast protocol in addition to the proposed SUMP and we believe that the global knowledge maintained by the base station in SUMP can be exploited to reduce the computational cost.
+Moreover, the group establishment could allow for subnetwork routing to route messages among nodes in the same group.